Tristania (band)

 Tristania was a Norwegian gothic metal band formed in 1996 by Morten Veland, Einar Moen and Kenneth Olsson.
-Tristania's music is usually classified as gothic metal with death influences, due to its strong tie and legacy within the gothic metal history.
+Tristania's music is usually classified as gothic metal.
 Their songs largely dealt with dark and sentimental topics, including depression, sadness, suicide, love, absence, and anger.

 The band had not had any known activity from 2016 to October 2018, when they announced that they would perform at 70000 Tons of Metal in early 2019.
 In 2022, they announced they had disbanded.

 History

 Background

 In 1992, Morten Veland and Kenneth Olsson formed Uzi Suicide.
 Since Veland was getting more interested in the UK gothic scene, his songwriting began to take a darker feel.
 Fragments of the band later became Tristania.

 Founding and Widow's Weeds, 1996–1998

 Vibeke Stene joined Tristania at the age of 18, and was the band's soprano vocalist for over a decade.

 Tristania was founded in Stavanger, Norway by Einar Moen (keyboards), Morten Veland (vocals/guitar), and Kenneth Olsson (drums) in 1996.
 A few weeks later Anders Høyvik Hidle (guitars/vocals) and Rune Østerhus (bass) joined the band.
 Vibeke Stene was initially recruited as a guest singer for the demo recording in 1997, but she later joined as a regular member.
 According to Stene, she did not know she was in the band until she read an interview after Widow's Weeds was released.
 In May 1997, the band entered the studio for the first time and recorded their demo in Klepp Lydstudio.
 During the summer of 1997 different labels showed interest in the demo.
 Tristania signed with Napalm Records and released the EP Tristania.

 Tristania's first full-length album, Widow's Weeds, was recorded at the end of 1997 and released early 1998.
 Two guest performers who were involved in Widow's Weeds would later get more prominent roles on Tristania's albums; singer Østen Bergøy (who would later become a full band member) and violinist Pete Johansen.
 Tristania got to do their first shows outside of Norway as support act for Lacrimosa in Belgium and at the Mind over Matter festival in Austria in August 1998.
 Later the same year Tristania went on their first European tour, with Solefald and Haggard.